nuke-web3/book/content/risc-zero/zypher-buildathon/slides.md

 ---

+## 🎨 ZK Game Design Patterns

+- Prove transcript of game for verifiable high scores
+- Prove state update based on complex game logic
+- Prove validity of player moves while concealing
+- play & prove latter (snake game)
+- proof for each hidden move, perhaps in a tx on chain
+- can run only core game logic in zkVM - GUI and other non-security/privacy/fairness aspects can live outside the proven core logic (diagram)
+- randomness
+  - cannot do within guest - only fake & deterministic random for replay of moves perhaps (who gets to know seed?
+Choose?
+VRF maybe?)

+---

 ## 📝 Key Takeaways

+- as a game dev: what does zk do and not do for me?
 - IMPORTANT: match version of `cargo risczero` & examples / templates / examples
 - keep guest minimal - extra cycles are VERY expensive (but this is a hackathon, don't over optimize)
 - USE DEV MODE!